-In order to pursue development a plan for a progressive series of such derived types without the AeroRaft’s Rotordyne was formulated leading to a version as an aerial crane (as shown above in scale next to the LZ129) for a potential operating business to:
+In order to manage development with low risk/cost a progressive series starting small of derived versions without the AeroRaft’s Rotordyne were formulated leading to the aerial-crane with transport ability shown above in scale next to the LZ129 for future operators to:

 - Undertake duties with up to 150 tonne payloads (needing traditional load exchange methods).

 These objectives were published by SkyLifter and in various articles, also calling the aerial-crane a SkyLifter.
 However, it’s designated LS-L150 here to avoid confusion.
 Business arrangements now are needed for development of the progressive series leading to it.

 For an introduction to the LTA-aircraft designed for SkyLifter, see the briefing document (available from contact).
 Our founder owns the technical IP (Intellectual Property) for them and the associated design rights for their development.

 Design of derived lenticular type aerostats and airships under a progressive development approach thus were undertaken, as follows: